-Budgeted cost: £16,600
+Budgeted cost: £15,800

-Activity Evidence that supports this approach Challenge number(s) addressed 'Book In a Box' 3, 4 1:1 support - reading EEf states that on average, one to one tuition is very effective at improving pupil outcomes.
+Activity Evidence that supports this approach Challenge number(s) addressed 1:1 support - reading EEf states that on average, one to one tuition is very effective at improving pupil outcomes.
 One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas.
-3, 4 Small group support - spelling & writing (1:4) EEF state that small group tuition has an average impact of four months' additional progress over the course of a year.
-1 Mrs M's recommended reads (high quality texts) Teresa Cremin et al (2014) suggest that the acquisition of the habit of reading is helped when teachers build communities of readers in their classrooms, developing a love of reading and the motivation to do so - building both the will and the skill.
-3, 4
+1 Small group support - spelling & writing (1:4) EEF state that small group tuition has an average impact of four months' additional progress over the course of a year.
+1